dsolonenko/titanius-launcher/README.md

 To accomplish this, navigate to Settings -> ROMs Folders -> Add Shared Folder and add the relevant folders.
 Ensure that these folders correspond to the ones used in your standalone emulators.
 For instance, if you're using the standalone Drastic for DS, the shared folder in Titanius Launcher and the Drastic folder should both be set to `[ROMs Folder Location]/Roms/nds`.

+**Note**: Unfortunately, this is a necessary step that requires using a touchscreen.

 ## Notes

 1. This is a work in progress.
 Expect some bugs and crashes.